ClusterKeycloakInstance

 namespace: keycloak-system

-apiVersion: keycloak.hostzero.io/v1beta1
+apiVersion: keycloak.hostzero.com/v1beta1

 kind: ClusterKeycloakInstance